secdev/scapy/doc/scapy/layers/automotive.rst

 ===

 The main usage of UDS is flashing and diagnostic of an ECU.
-UDS is an application layer protocol and can be used as a DoIP or ENET payload or a UDS packet can directly be sent over an ISOTPSocket.
+UDS is an application layer protocol and can be used as a DoIP or HSFZ payload or a UDS packet can directly be sent over an ISOTPSocket.
 Every OEM has its own customization of UDS.
 This increases the difficulty of generic applications and OEM specific knowledge is required for penetration tests.
 RoutineControl jobs and ReadDataByIdentifier/WriteDataByIdentifier